cwang6gh/ollama_rag_django/README.md

-The project is to test that ollama+rag+django project is implemented by chatgpt.
+The project is to test that ollama+rag+django implemented by chatgpt.

 added rag_project
 django-admin startproject rag_project